 The secondary stage of syphilis symptoms is noticed for its skin rash breakouts and mucous membrane lesions.
 The rash will appear as coarse, reddish, or reddish brown regions that are not particularly itchy.
 These rash breakouts can occur differently, yet, and this results in misdiagnosis.
 Some other symptoms include things like exhaustion, fever, hair thinning, mild to severe headaches, muscle ache, enlarged lymph nodes, sore throat, and weight reduction.
-As with primary stage symptoms, these warning signs will clear up on their own, but this does not necessarily mean the syphilis has gone away.
+As with primary stage symptoms, these warning signs will clear up on their own, but this does not necessarily mean syphilis has gone away.

 What are the treatment options to fight syphilis?

-Syphilis is a quick matter to remedy, if diagnosed in the beginning: only one intramuscular shot of the antibiotic penicillin G or azithromycin is necessary.
+Syphilis is a quick matter to remedy if diagnosed at the beginning: only one intramuscular shot of the antibiotic penicillin G or azithromycin is necessary.
 Yet, this is only the scenario for infections of 12 months or less.
 Other shots will be necessary for longer infections.
 Other antibiotics can be swapped for individuals who are allergic to penicillin.
 Treatment for syphilis will treat an individual of the disease, but it will not treat whatever harm has already been caused.

-In recent times, drug resistant syphilis has been expanding.
+In recent times, drug-resistant syphilis has been expanding.
 The newest information reveals that about ten percent of new incidents are immune to the drug azithromycin.